FRC1257/robotics-training/docs/frc/1-Basics/6-Claw_Intake.md

        OPEN
     }

-    State state = State.OPEN;
+    private State state;
 ```

 After declaring the solenoids, the states are declared.
 For the claw subsystem, there are only two states: `CLOSED` and `OPEN`.
-Closed represents when the claw shuts around the object and open is when the claw is opened so it is not capable of holding a block.
+Closed represents when the claw shuts around the object and open is when the claw is opened so it is not capable of holding an object.

-Usually, the cylinders are extended when the claw is closed and not extended when the claw is open.

-After the states are declared, a state variable is set to `OPEN` as that will be the default state of the subsystem.

 ### Constructor